MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 - there is so many other words like put, mut, hut etc would be hard to fix or know what the person really wanted to say

 ## Example
-- the further distance between targets the less like we will hit wrong target or make any mistakes like hitting the middle and it will be asier to detect and correct errors.
+- the further distance between targets the less like we will hit wrong target or make any mistakes like hitting the middle and it will be easier to detect and correct errors.
 Then we can tell where the person was trying to hit

 Code A
 00000000